ICT-Infer/timelog/README.md

 ## Supported platforms

-`tl` is being developed on OpenBSD/i386.
+`tl` is being developed on FreeBSD/armv6 and OpenBSD/i386.

 ## Compiling